franklingu/franklingu.github.io/_posts/2016-07-10-make-your-linux-terminal-visually-appealing.markdown

 ---
 layout: blog_base
-title: Transform your Linux terminal visually appealing
+title: Make your Linux terminal visually appealing
 category: programming
 tag: Linux
 meta_desc: Transform your Linux terminal visual appealing with use of oh-my-zsh, htop, ranger, most and so on.